MicroGSD/RoadArchitect/Traffic/traffic-readme.md

 The code is 4 years old and needs work before including in the repo.

 ## Features of current implementation
-* Hundreds of cars at once acrosss many square km
+* Hundreds of cars at once across many square km
 * Each agent (car) is capable of the following:
 ..* Traveling from one node to another node.
 ..* Evasion of objects in the road.